CheckSanity/yamusic-sdk/README.md

 ### Extensibility

-All of the constructors support a configuration object that lets you override the default behavior of the SDK.
+All the constructors support a configuration object that lets you override the default behavior of the SDK.

 ```ts